Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Unbalanced Triangle Detection and Related Problems

-In this section we phrased the \UTD{} hypothesis, discussed its connection to related problems, and showed that it can be used in some cases to show hardness of UCQs.
+In this section, we phrased the \UTD{} hypothesis, discussed its connection to related problems, and showed that it can be used in some cases to show the hardness of UCQs.
 In the next section, we show that determining that the \UTD{} hypothesis does not hold would also have implications for UCQs, as it would identify currently unclassified tractable UCQs.
-In particular, \autoref{sec:equivalence} proves that some family of UCQs is equivalent in hardness to \UTD{}, meaning \UTD{} does not have excess power with respect to reasoning about UCQs.
+In particular, \autoref{sec:equivalence} proves that some family of UCQs is equivalent to \UTD{}.